BenjaminSchwenker/tbsw/README_X0.md

 			v_pixel_size : 400.0

 	* Define the measurement areas during the x/x0 calibration (from line 116 onward).
 First measurement area (air, center of the beamspot), here only the thickness entry and the min/max runnumber entries have to be edited.
-	The maximum number of scattering angles per distribution can be limited by setting the corresponding variable (maxanglenumber)
+The maximum number of scattering angles per distribution can be limited by setting the corresponding variable (maxanglenumber).

 			# ---Measurement area settings---
 			# Measurement areas are single rectangular areas on the target u-v plane with known material properties